 Extra Features and Attachments

-Some of the higher-priced units offer some sweet bonuses to tease a few more dollars out of your wallet.
+Some higher-priced units offer some sweet bonuses to tease a few more dollars out of your wallet.
 Some are truly useful, like a side shelf for prep, while others are more gimmicky, like a magnetic bamboo cutting board.

 If you’re used to grilling without these extras, well, you perhaps won’t miss what you’ve never had.
 That being said, extra work and storage space is always a plus.
 If you think you might want shelves, check if the model you’re considering either comes with them or has them available for purchase.